NDevTK/chromiumdebug/README.md

 # Chromium Security Research WinDbg Toolkit

-An experimental WinDbg debugging toolkit for Chromium security researchers.
+An experimental WinDbg debugging toolkit for Chromium security researchers
 Inspired by <https://github.com/shhnjk/spoof.js>

 ## Quick Start
 - Install Chrome Canary <https://www.google.com/chrome/canary/>
 - Install WinDbg from MS Store <https://apps.microsoft.com/detail/9pgjgd53tn86>
 - Download repository and run `debug_chrome.bat`
-- When it says BUSY you need to click Break to use the command line.
+- When it says BUSY you need to click Break to use the command line

 Then in WinDbg: `!chelp`